 Anxiety and Scariness

 It's not entirely clear why those with anxiety have a fear response that's malfunctioning.
 In general, it's believed to be a coping problem that is either learned (through life situations) or genetic (in your DNA) or both.
-If you're looking for a complete anxiety profile and treatment ideas, make sure you take my anxiety test.
+If you're looking for a complete anxiety profile and treatment ideas, make sure you take my free 7 minute anxiety test.

 Physical Scariness Symptoms